blekhmanlab/rxivist/paper/figures.md

   )
 ```

-## Figure 2, supplement 3: Downloads by year posted
+## Figure S3: Downloads by year posted

-### Figure 2.3a: Downloads in first month on bioRxiv
+### Figure S3a: Downloads in first month on bioRxiv

 Query written to `downloads_by_first_month.csv`: